The River Tweed & the Scottish Borders

 Accommodation

-Your three excellent bases each have a long heritage, as well as a shared commitment to personal service and great cuisine.
+Your two excellent bases both have a long heritage, as well as a shared commitment to personal service and great cuisine.

-In some places, we work with more than one hotel, as shown below.
-All are hand-picked by us and, unless there is a price implication (in which case we will contact you to discuss your options), we will tell you which one we have booked for you on your booking confirmation.
+In Melrose, we work with more than one hotel, as shown below.
+Both are hand-picked by us and, unless there is a price implication (in which case we will contact you to discuss your options), we will tell you which one we have booked for you on your booking confirmation.

 Options to extend or shorten your stay